 Technology and healthcare have become increasingly intertwined as our society has become more digitized.
-But as innovations in technology catapult forward, access to basic reproductive rights is threatened by the overturning of the constitutional protections established in the landmark decision of Roe v.
+But as innovations in technology catapult forward, access to basic reproductive rights is threatened.
+Most notably as of late, by the overturning of the constitutional protections established in the landmark decision of Roe v.
 Wade by the Dobbs v.
 Jackson Women’s Health Organization decision.

 Resources Mentioned and Additional Resources: